harjitsingh2/harjitsingh2/README.md

 Software Engineer
 -----------------

 I am an astrophysicist, educator, and software engineer.
 Throughout my career, I've applied my technical and analytical skills to astrophysics research, and I communicated technical concepts to students as a physics teacher.
 I love engaging with STEM and bringing its application to others via technology.
 I'm looking to use my fullstack software engineering skills to create impactful tech.
-When I'm not coding, you can find me hiking, playing frisbee, juggling, climbing, or eating copious amounts of pizza.

 * 🖥️  See my portfolio at [https://harjitsingh2.github.io/](http://harjitsingh2.github.io/)
 * ✉️  You can contact me at [singh.harjit09@gmail.com](mailto:singh.harjit09@gmail.com)